 Perhaps what’s more threatening is that Stephen Hawking is in a wheelchair.
 Disagreeing with him feels like making fun of a retarded kid.
 If the handicap aspect doesn’t affect you, then his robot voice will.
 How can you legitimately disagree with a robot?
 The way he communicates in that mechanical voice makes him seem right about everything.

 What Stephen Hawking, and his fellow postmodern physicists have done, in effect, is turn physics into a religion.
 Their rationalism has left them more in love with creating an elegant system beholden to only itself than a theory beholden to reality.
 After all, a reality-based theory is messy and complicated.
 “Eww, icky,” they must say behind closed Cambridge doors (that are probably older than Westminster Abbey).
 It’s the same methodology behind the invention of God, the magical thoughts of The Secret, abstinence in all its forms, and any other idea that revs up soccer moms.
 Rationalistic ideas have enough basis in reality, or at least reference, to convince us they may be right, but not enough basis in reality to make us think too hard.
-Thus we end up “creating” our own reality, which is decidedly more fun that sticking to it.
+Thus we end up “creating” our own reality, which is decidedly more fun than sticking to it.

 WARNING: MOM PANDERING AHEAD

 When comparing them to Stephen Hawkings, however, soccer moms get a pass.
 The physics department at Cambridge may be more selective than motherhood, but being a mom is probably more demanding, which leaves them more prone to make epistemological short cuts.
 And, as a theoretical physicist, if Hawkings isn’t thinking in reality, then probably no one is.